 What is the Rising Leaders Fellowship?

-Now in its fifth year, the Rising Leaders Fellowship supports the professional development of individuals in entry- to mid-level positions within youth-serving outdoor programs.
+Now in its sixth year, the Rising Leaders Fellowship supports the professional development of individuals in entry- to mid-level positions within youth-serving outdoor programs.
 Specifically, Youth Outside targets individuals who are enthusiastic about connecting youth to the outdoors in culturally relevant and inclusive ways by effecting culture change within their organizations.
 The Rising Leaders Fellowship builds professional capacity while creating a supportive network of like-minded leaders through a project-based cohort series that focuses on social justice and equity in the outdoors.

 A cohort of up to 20 fellows is selected to participate in an eight-session series.
 Fellows participate in all three of the components outlined below.
 The Fellowship culminates with participant-led presentations on the benefits to youth of increased cultural relevancy in programs.